deivadham/Flight-Price-Predictor/README.md

 - **Machine Learning Model**: Built a prediction model using the Random Forest classification algorithm, achieving almost 85% accuracy in predicting costs.

 ## Additional Notes
-This project was done as a group, therefore it is forked from another github profile
+This project was done as a group, therefore it is forked from another @mythrikulkarni github repo

 ## Installation and Setup